nuovotaka/assetpricejp-astrowind/src/pages/terms.md

 ### Waiver

-Except as provided herein, the failure to exercise a right or to require performance of an obligation under these Terms shall not effect a party's ability to exercise such right or require such performance at any time thereafter nor shall the waiver of a breach constitute a waiver of any subsequent breach.
+Except as provided herein, the failure to exercise a right or to require performance of an obligation under these Terms shall not affect a party's ability to exercise such right or require such performance at any time thereafter nor shall the waiver of a breach constitute a waiver of any subsequent breach.

 ## Translation Interpretation

 These Terms and Conditions may have been translated if We have made them available to You on our Service.
 You agree that the original English text shall prevail in the case of a dispute.

 ## Changes to These Terms and Conditions